 Because Microsoft Dynamics allows organizations to efficiently integrate management software across locations, divisions, and departments, it’s a popular choice for large and growing companies.
 Using Dynamics 365 API capabilities, organizations can integrate the application with their other key systems.

-ALSO READ: FreshSales vs. amoCRM
+Also Read: FreshSales vs. amoCRM

-HubSpot CRM: Best for teams new to CRM
+HubSpot: Best for teams new to CRM

 Pros

-- Free version is free forever
+• Free version is free forever

-- Easy to set up and use
+• Easy to set up and use

-- Keeps client records in one place
+• Keeps client records in one place

-- HubSpot’s App Marketplace offers more than 1,000 integrations
+• HubSpot’s App Marketplace offers more than 1,000 integrations

 Cons

-- Adding premium features is expensive
+• Adding premium features is expensive

-- Customer support only available with paid versions
+• Customer support only available with paid versions

-- Companies can only assign one email per contact record
+• Companies can only assign one email per contact record

 Contact and lead management: Sales teams can add contact records, automatically log their sales activities, and keep their records up to date.
-Sales reps can view every interaction they’re had with contacts and use this data to develop campaigns that help them close more deals.
+Sales reps can view every interaction they’ve had with contacts and use this data to develop campaigns that help them close more deals.

-Sales: Organizations can use meeting scheduling as well as email tracking and email automation, to get greater insights into prospects, automate tasks, and close more deals faster.
-The click-to-call tool lets sales people make appointments more quickly.
+Sales: Organizations can use meeting scheduling as well as email tracking and email automation to get greater insights into prospects, automate tasks, and close more deals faster.
+The click-to-call tool lets salespeople make appointments more quickly.
 Robust website tools help sales reps better understand when prospects or customers are active on their websites.

 Task management: HubSpot CRM helps customers more easily manage their tasks by enabling them to sort and create deals in the application.
 With task management, sales reps can schedule and track their tasks as well as call, send emails, and schedule meetings with customers.
 These things simplify the sales process and allow sales teams to develop long-lasting relationships with customers.